Nominet’s Annual General Meeting took place on Thursday 18th November 2021.

 - All voting papers will be issued electronically.

-The voting rights for the 2020 AGM and NED election were calculated on Friday the 21st August 2020.
+The voting rights for the 2021 AGM and NED election were calculated on Friday 1st October 2021.

 If you have a query or complaint related to the Nominet Non-Executive Director Elections, please send it to the Company Secretary, in their role as the Elections Convener.